Steps to Becoming an Addiction Counselor in Kansas

 The Kansas state government licenses individuals to perform alcohol and drug abuse counseling.
 The agency responsible for certification and licensing is the Kansas Behavioral Sciences Regulatory Board.
 The government of the state of Kansas licenses treatment providers and substance abuse counselors.
 Substance abuse counseling is an important part of the state’s approach to the treatment of alcohol dependency and illegal drug addiction.
 The State offers three levels of certification with expanded autonomy and scope of practice for the top levels.

-The State has a comprehensive set of substance abuse services including counseling-intense elements like acute detoxification, intervention, crisis intervention, case management, intensive inpatient treatment, and intensive outpatient treatment.
+The State has a comprehensive set of substance abuse services including elements like acute detoxification, intervention, crisis intervention, case management, intensive inpatient treatment, and intensive outpatient treatment.

 The Kansas licensing law took effect in 2011.
 The state made some changes during the course of carrying out the law; one change involved an addition to the licensing categories.
 The Board added the Licensed Master Addiction Counselor.
 This credential helps applicants with advanced degrees gain a credential with greater scope and autonomy than the basic LAC.